chipsalliance/firrtl-spec/spec.md

 ## Functions

-A function has a name, a return type, a list of arguments, and a list of statements representing a data-flow graph of stateless circuit components.
-Each argument specifies its name and  data type.
-Functions have a single return value.
-The name of the function serves as the identifier for the return value.
+A function has a name, a list of arguments, a return type, and a list of statements representing a data-flow graph of stateless circuit components.
+Each argument specifies its name, direction, and data type.
+All directions must be "input".
+All types must be passive.
+The name of the function is a valid identifier in the body of the function representing the return value and behaves as a wire.

 Functions participate in width-inference (see [@sec:width-inference]) at invocation sites in the same way modules do at instantiation sites.